SharePoint/sp-dev-docs/docs/general-development/what-s-new-with-sharepoint-site-development.md

 ### Catalogs

 SharePoint site publishing introduces catalogs, which enable you to incorporate lists into your publishing sites.
 Catalogs enable content to be published across site collections—the cross-site publishing features depend on catalogs.
 You can use catalogs to truly reuse content across your sites and across the boundary between your intranet sites, Internet sites, and extranet sites.
 For predefined search queries, catalogs are flagged in search.
 You can surface content stored in catalogs across site collections by using the  [Content Search web part (CSWP)](content-search-web-part-in-sharepoint.md).
-You can write custom code to populate catalogs, connect a product catalog to a site, and curate individual pages with custom page layouts, Web Parts, and HTML content that appears only in the defined context.
+You can write custom code to populate catalogs, connect a product catalog to a site, and curate individual pages with custom page layouts, web parts, and HTML content that appears only in the defined context.